Please be ready with your application reference number starting with 'P'. For example P1234567

 According to section 19AD of the Criminal Law Consolidation Act 1935 (SA), it is an offence to partake in or organise a street race.

-PenaltyIf an individual is found guilty of a serious or major traffic offence, the offence will show up as a disclosable court outcome (DCO) on the results of a police check.
+PenaltyIf an individual is found guilty of a serious or major traffic offence, the offence will show up as a disclosable court outcome (DCO) on the results of a Nationally Coordinated Criminal History Check.

 Individuals can obtain a background check online via the Australian National Character Check - ANCC® website.